dwtlang/dwt/README.md

 Dwt is written in modern C++ and has no external dependencies beyond the C++ standard library.

+Dwt was inspired by the charming book "Crafting Interpreters" by Bob Nystrom who helped to lift the veil on a subject I had wrongly considered witchcraft and wizardry and way beyond my abilities.
+See https://craftinginterpreters.com/

 ## Feaures
 * A multi-pass, multi-threaded optimising compiler
 * A fast and efficient bytecode interpreter